 Some historic sites demand to be given the attention they deserve.
 They stand up straight with chest out and feet planted squarely.
 They shout their story.
 Other historic sites are self-effacing.
 They stand with hands in pockets, eyes to the ground, toe in the sand.
 They whisper their story.

 Calloway Lake in north Arlington is one such whisperer.
 It whispers its story in the rustling of the leaves of the cottonwood trees that encircle it and obscure it from our view, in the gurgle of shallow water as Hurricane Creek feeds the lake on one end and drains it on the other, in the “plink” heard as a frog on the shore, startled by the approach of a rare visitor, dives with scarcely a ripple into the water.

 Don’t let Calloway Lake’s modesty deceive you.

-Calloway Lake’s whispers tell us of the first white settlers in Tarrant County, of the “there goes the neighborhood” resentment of long-resident Indians, of death in the snow on a Christmas Day, of General Edward H. Tarrant and President Sam Houston and John Neely Bryan and a nascent settlement to the east called “Dallas.”
+Calloway Lake’s whispers tell us of the first white settlers in Tarrant County, of the “there goes the neighborhood” resentment of long-resident Native Americans, of death in the snow on a Christmas Day, of General Edward H. Tarrant and President Sam Houston and John Neely Bryan and a nascent settlement to the east called “Dallas.”